 6. Weber State University, Ogden (Ogden, Utah)

-7. Johnson & Wales University, Online (Providence, Rhode Island)
+7. Johnson & Wales University College of Online Education (Providence, Rhode Island)

 8. Michigan State University (East Lansing, Michigan)